webrogue-runtime/webrogue-runtime.github.io/topics/platform_android.md

 TODO check if NDK libraries can also be included in `webrogue-default-runtime`, so developers can build Android Apps without installing NDK at all.

 Android devices ships OpenGL ES drives, so no graphics emulation layer is required.

+WRAPP is bundled as uncompressed Android asset.
+It means it is not required to unpack it to provide non-sequential access.
+WRAPP itself is a compressed file format, so lack of asset compression doesn't increases resulting APK size.